linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Wiki.md

     We recommend submitting contributions via git when multiple contents need to be imported or moved due to the inperfect function of batch operation in wikijs.

-## Obey the rules of contributions

-### Principles
-1. There are no restrictions on content topics, so any content helpful for deepin can be imported.

-1. However, any content shall not violate laws and regulations.
-Advertisements, insulting words and sensitive words are prohibited from appearing in the content.

-### Content Editing
-1. In a single interface, please use **secondary title** to distinguish the contents of each part, and then use **tertiary title** to describe each part.
-2. It is necessary to show **user ID** and **original essay address** at the beginning of the corresponding content if the imported content is from community user sharing experience.

-### Pictures
-1. It is recommend that the picture format is jpg or png, with less than 150kB file size.
-2. To avoid disputes, please use personal original pictures or copyrightless pictures following CC0 License.
-3. Please name the imported picture with the related content, not with numbers or symbols.